bundlewrap/bundlewrap/docs/content/repo/items.py.md

 There are some situations where you don't want to default behavior of skipping everything that depends on a skipped item.
 That's where `cascade_skip` comes in.
 Set it to `False` and skipping an item won't skip those that depend on it.
 Note that items can be skipped

 * interactively or
+* because of `bw apply --only` or `bw apply --skip` or
+* because a Fault was unavailable or
+* they were soft-locked on the node or
 * because they haven't been triggered or
+* because one of their dependencies was skipped or
 * because one of their dependencies failed or
 * they failed their `unless` condition or
+* the `skip` attribute was set or
 * because an [action](../items/action.md) had its `interactive` attribute set to `True` during a non-interactive run

 The following example will offer to run an `apt-get update` before installing a package, but continue to install the package even if the update is declined interactively.